jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Afterwards, when sufficient evidence characterizing the problem is collected, inference will nominate operations and remediation actions to be executed.

+#### Challenges
++ Access to customer systems is not possible to calibrate models: use Transfer learning
++ Model localization: the same model is adapted to different contexts
++ How to improve model based on running and field information

 ### Automated Operations